 To be eligible, you must have scored an aggregated average of 86% or higher on your Part II article assessment questions over Years 1-5 of your current MOC cycle and maintain that threshold in Year 6 as well.
-Current running average and historical year-by-year scoring information is available on your personal page.
+Current running average and historical year-by-year scoring information is available on your portal.

 You will be ineligible to participate in the Performance Pathway if you have any of the following: